 Help Children Moderate Media Usage

-Tweeting and posting on Facebook, Snapchat and Instagram have become a major part of kids livessometimes at the expense of their health and real-life social interactions.
+Posting on TikTok, Snapchat and Instagram have become a major part of kids lives—sometimes at the expense of their health and real-life social interactions.

 The American Academy of Pediatrics suggests the goal for school-aged children and teens is to balance media use with healthy behaviors.
 Problems often start when media use replaces physical activity, face-to-face social interactions and hands-on exploration, activities important to learning.